 At last, the orange drake came across some pouch, and tore into it, revealing a small folded piece of parchment.
 Unfolding it, looking over it, he said, “Ah, this must their script.
 So tiny!
 Rhyfel, you’ve studied languages — do you recognize any of this?”

-The head guard took the parchment and scanned it.
+The high guard took the parchment and scanned it.
 “Oh, the bloody Ulfame,” he said.
 After a moment, he added, “I recognize this script, of course — those apes love to borrow from each other.
 But I can’t ever keep hold of the difference between it, Kuazo and Jua-Mwanga,” he said, his tongue pronouncing with ease obscure syllables I’d never heard.

 “Not too many to hold amind, at the very least.
 I’ll see what I can manage — but you’ll want to run this by ol’ Chwithach-gyfar over in that library of his, what’d he call it? …Yeah, the Sgrôli ac Neidr.
 That old snake knows more about these humans than I ever will.
 But I reckon I can taste the gist.”